gordonjaychan1/KataDataAnalysis/README.md

-kata tab: In the Average row, the Min should show the absolute minimum (lowest score of any kata performance), the Max should show the absolute maximum (highest kata score of any performance), and the average win rates are showing 56.3% for male and 44.6% for female, but shouldn't the average win rate be 50%. i don't want you to average the rows in the kata table, i want you to do an average of all rows in the dataset to get the averages. athletes tab: make an average row (don't put an average for the medals column), add very concise tooltips for each column header just like how you did for the kata tab. tournaments tab: add tooltips for each column header.
+kata tab: In the Average row, the Min should show the absolute minimum (lowest score of any kata performance), the Max should show the absolute maximum (highest kata score of any performance), and the average win rates are showing 56.3% for male and 44.6% for female, but shouldn't the average win rate be 50%. i don't want you to average the rows in the kata table, i want you to do an average of all rows in the dataset to get the averages. athletes tab: make an average row (don't put an average for the medals column), add very concise tooltips for each column header just like how you did for the kata tab. tournaments tab: add tooltips for each column header. welcome tab: write "This site presents a statistical analysis of all kata performances recorded during the nine Tier 1 tournaments in the 2024–25 WKF season — covering both the Male and Female Kata categories.